There are many non-profit organisations around the world, so why join a Love The Oceans program?

-Whether you are an early career scientist, need a break from your desk job, a gap year student or just passionate about marine conservation, volunteering with Love The Oceans will be a life changing experience.
+Whether you are an early career scientist, need a break from your desk job, a gap year student or just passionate about marine conservation, working with Love The Oceans will be a life changing experience.
 This year we’re running a 2 week and 5 week research program, and a 3 week Conservation Adventure Program.
-Here are a few reasons why you should volunteer with Love The Oceans.
+Here are a few reasons why you should join Love The Oceans.

 We are always looking for great people willing to donate their time to our projects and in return we offer the opportunity to immerse yourself in an unfamiliar culture and the chance to give back to the planet and its community.